microsoft/varuna/docs/launching.rst

 * local_rank: process rank in the local node
 * stage_to_rank_map: varuna config info about stage placement
 * chunk_size: micro batch size for Varuna pipeline
+* batch-size: per process batch size

 The arguments for number of pipeline stages (nstages) and micro-batch size (chunk_size) can be omitted if the user wishes Varuna to determine the most optimal configuration for these.
-This requires the user to run profiling before training and pass the location of stored profiles to the launcher.
+This requires the user to run profiling before training and pass the location of stored profiles to the launcher. (see :doc:`profiler`)